What is a DeFi Safety Review?

 DeFi asks us to trust smart contracts, rather than companies, governments or individuals.
 They ask you to trust the code.
 DeFi Safety checks the code, how it was developed, tested and score the results.

-Very simply, the audit looks for the following declarations from the developer’s site.
+Very simply, the review looks for the following declarations from the developer’s site.
 With these declarations, it is reasonable to trust the smart contracts.

 - Here are my smart contracts on the blockchain.